 John Schiavi has been a director of the Company and the Bank since 1997.
 Mr. Schiavi has been the President and sole owner of Schiavi Enterprises, a real estate development firm, since 1962.
-He also serves on the boards of directors of both Major Drilling and Roycefield Resources.
+He also serves on the board of directors of Major Drilling.